Deta-Cold/delta-firmware/docs/misc/hello_world_feature_TT.md

 	HelloWorldRequest HelloWorldResponse
 ```

-### 2. Trezor part (core)
+### 2. detahard part (core)
-The second part deals with creating the "application code" on Trezor.
+The second part deals with creating the "application code" on detahard.
 Surprisingly, this part is probably the easiest one from all three parts here (as this is just hello-world example).

-All the applications running on Trezor are situated under `core/src/apps` directory.
+All the applications running on detahard are situated under `core/src/apps` directory.
 We could create a new application, or reuse the existing one if the feature logically corresponds to it.
 We will choose to implement this feature under `misc` application, as it is really a miscellaneous one.

 We can therefore create a file `core/src/apps/misc/hello_world.py` and fill it with the content below: